-- A new silent study area will be created in the West Wing of Level 1, hosting 100 additional study spaces.
-This area is planned to open in early February 2019.
+- In February a new silent study area has been created in the West Wing of Level 1, hosting 100 additional study spaces.

 - 4 new accessible study rooms with improved disability support study space to be installed on Level 1;

 - A new collaborative study area has been created in the “Cathedral view” area on Level 1.
 This newly refurbished area is designed to promote collaborative work and to allow people to work on group projects or study independently alongside others.
 Please feel free to rearrange tables and chairs to suit you group size and to use the moveable whiteboards to capture group discussion.
 2 study nooks have also been installed.
-This area is still a work in progress: more furniture suitable to collaborative work will be installed soon.
 Thank you for bearing with us during this process!